 “I was always so disappointed with the little sandwiches and grocery store cookies at open houses.
 I knew I wanted to do something different for mine.
 Plus, we live in LA, where everyone is so health-conscious.
 With that in mind, I drove around the area until I found a fruit vendor on the street and asked them if I could hire them for an open house.

 They agreed, and I asked them to make sure everything was ripe and fresh.
 We agreed on a price, and they showed up the following Sunday.
 I set them up in the front of the property on the driveway.
-It was super-busy and by the end of the open house, the guy was completely sold out.
+It was super busy and by the end of the open house, the guy was completely sold out.
 Not even a cucumber.
-People seemed to be so happy to get a treat they actually liked.
-The house ended up selling in multiple offers and I have received many calls from other agents asking for the fruit stand guy’s number.”
+The house ended up selling after multiple offers and I have received many calls from other agents asking for the fruit stand guy’s number.”

 Serve Wine in Custom-branded Bottles